 Why are Macs more expensive than PCs?

 There is a common misconception that Macs are categorically more expensive than Windows PCs.
-Macs are very expensive, and there isn’t a lot of variety in terms of build; basically, Apple doesn’t make low-end or midrange machines, only high-end devices, which is why you can’t find a new Mac for $700.
+Yes, Macs are expensive, and there isn’t a lot of variety in terms of build.
+But basically, Apple doesn’t make low-end or midrange machines, which is why you can’t find a new Mac for $700.
 However, there are high-end PCs that are just as expensive as most Macs and even more expensive than entry-level Macs, so it’s not entirely fair to say that Macs are always more expensive than PCs.

-Before you make a switch from Windows to Mac, you should get a realistic idea of what the price difference will be.
-If you currently use a low-end PC, the price difference will be substantial, but if you're using a luxury PC now, the difference may be negligible.
+Before you switch from Windows to Mac, you should get a realistic idea of what the price difference will be.
+If you currently use a low-end PC, the price difference will be substantial, but if you use a luxury PC, the difference may be negligible.
 Businesses can find highly rated budget PCs for around $550, although more powerful and capable PC laptops still typically start at around $1,000, which is comparable to the price point for an entry-level Macbook Air.

-Can I transition Microsoft Office from PC to Mac?
+Can I transfer Microsoft Office from a PC to a Mac?

-Yes.
-One of the best advances in technology is the ability to use the same programs on different types of devices.
-The entire Microsoft Office suite is available on Macs, and if you have an Office 365 business account, you should be able to transfer your information seamlessly.
+Yes, you can use the entire Microsoft Office suite on a Mac, and if you have a Microsoft 365 business account, you should be able to transfer your information seamlessly.
 If you’re not using Microsoft 365, you should reach out to your Microsoft rep (or in-house IT pro) for guidance on switching.
 [Looking for free alternatives to Microsoft Office?
 Check out the best free Office suites.]

-Why do people switch from Windows to Mac?
+Why businesses may switch from Windows to Mac

 Can I use all the same programs and apps when I switch from Windows to Mac?

 If you use any software that’s downloaded on your machine’s hard drive (as opposed to software that’s accessed online via the cloud), you should check for compatibility.
-Mainstream software and software-as-a-service (SaaS) offerings are usually compatible with both PC and Mac machines, but there are some niche industry and legacy software programs that only run on Windows.
+Mainstream software and software-as-a-service (SaaS) offerings are usually compatible with both PCs and Macs, but some niche industry and legacy software runs only on Windows.
 If you use any software that is highly industry-specific or that you adopted years ago, check its compatibility before you even consider switching to a Mac.
 [Related article: Industry Software vs. General SaaS Solutions]

-Once you’ve decided to transition from Windows to Mac, you need to organize and prep for the switch.
+Once you’ve decided to move from Windows to Mac, you need to organize and prepare for the switch.
 Follow these steps for a seamless transition:

 Flood your employees with reminders about the upcoming change, and make sure you have buy-in from the most important players before you start the transition.
 You should also assemble an easily digestible packet of resources for employees who are nervous about the upcoming changes and lend extra support to those who are most anxious about the learning curve.
-It’s also vital to remind your team that a learning curve is just that – a temporary state that occurs during transition – and that once it’s complete, they will find plenty to love about their new Macs.
+It’s also vital to remind your team members that a learning curve is temporary and that once it’s complete, they will find plenty to love about their new Macs.

-Chances are you have a lot of data on your old machine.
+Chances are, you have a lot of data on your old machine.
 Transferring data from a PC to a Mac isn’t complicated, but it does require Windows Migration Assistant.
-These step-by-step instructions make transferring all your files simple.
-Once you’ve transferred all your basics over, you can get to work downloading all the software you'll need to get work done.
+These step-by-step instructions make it simple to move all your files.
+Once you’ve transferred all your basics, you can get to work downloading the software for your business’s needs.

-One of the most common complaints PC users have when they switch to Macs is that none of their favorite keyboard shortcuts work.
-The good news is Macs have many of the same keyboard shortcuts as PCs; you just access them differently because of the keyboard setup.
+One of the most common complaints PC users have when they switch to Macs is that their favorite keyboard shortcuts don’t work.
+The good news is, Macs have many of the same keyboard shortcuts as PCs; you just access them differently because of the keyboard setup.

 For a comprehensive list of more advanced Mac keyboard shortcuts, check out Apple’s guide.

-You can use Finder to organize your documents, photos, and files and to locate things when you misplace them.
-Within Finder, you can change the view of your files and move items to your iCloud Drive or to AirDrop.
+You can use Finder to organize your documents, photos and files and to locate things when you misplace them.
+Within Finder, you can change the view of your files and move items to iCloud Drive or AirDrop.

-All you do is type and search, just like you would with Cortana or an online search engine, but you can delve deeper if you want.
+All you do is type and search, just as you would with Microsoft’s AI assistant Cortana or an online search engine, but you can delve deeper if you want.
 Finder has a lot of features most people don’t know about, including the ability to build Boolean searches and save them for future use.
-In addition to its search tools, you can use Finder to change your view on files and documents, and to access shortcuts to AirDrop and iCloud.
+In addition to its search tools, you can use Finder to change your view of files and documents, and to access shortcuts to AirDrop and iCloud.
 For a briefing on everything you can do with Finder, check out Apple’s comprehensive guide.
 [Compare Cortana vs. Siri vs. Alexa vs. Google Assistant in our AI faceoff.]

-Before you shell out money for Apple-compatible licenses of Microsoft Office, you may want to check out the programs that come preloaded on every Mac machine.
+All Apple devices come preloaded with a range of Mac productivity applications.
 Safari is for surfing the web, though you can also download Chrome or another third-party browser.

-Numbers is Apple’s version of Excel, but it’s not as powerful as Microsoft’s spreadsheet software.
-Excel power users probably won’t be satisfied with Numbers because it's not as robust (don’t even think about doing data analysis or using it in tandem with Python or R), but if your primary Excel use is for basic budget and revenue tracking, Numbers should suffice.
-Pages is Apple’s version of Word, which is totally serviceable and can be exported to a word doc format (or PDF), and Keynote is Apple’s version of PowerPoint, which is clunky at first but a good program overall.
+Numbers is Apple’s version of Excel, but it’s not as powerful as Microsoft’s spreadsheet software; Excel power users probably won’t be satisfied with Numbers.
+And don’t even think about doing data analysis or using it in tandem with Python or R. But if you use Excel primarily for basic budgeting and revenue tracking, Numbers should suffice.
+Pages is Apple’s version of Word, which is totally serviceable, and files can be exported to Word docs or PDFs.
+Keynote is Apple’s version of PowerPoint, which is clunky at first but a good program overall.
 [Looking for other PowerPoint replacements?
 Check out these engaging presentation options.]

 All in all, switching from a PC to a Mac isn’t difficult.
 It just takes a little time, know-how and patience.